 When the Stop error behavior is selected, an error immediately stops the entire test run.

 Error behavior of setup/teardown regions

-Running a test from test suite view
+Run a test from the test suite view

 Running a test

 Ranorex Test Suite Runner

 The Test Suite Runner is a stand-alone program which executes test suites without Ranorex Studio.
 It

 You can use the Ranorex Test Suite Runner to execute entire test suites, run certain test cases and smart folders, or just run a specific module.

 In addition, you can create new run

 You can’t make changes to the test suite itself, however.